nancy2

-The Lambton Shores Phragmites Community Group (LSPCG) was created in 2012 by a diverse group of retired professionals after they had undertaken successful control of invasive Phragmites along their Port Franks shoreline, work that began in 2009.
-These dedicated volunteers realized that protecting their coastline long-term was not feasible without a concerted effort throughout the entire region.
-They were also concerned about the presence of Phragmites within the Species At Risk (SAR) wetland habitat throughout their community.
-Since inception, the LSPCG has partnered with the Municipality of Lambton Shores, the Nature Conservancy of Canada, Lambton County, Ausable Bayfield Conservation Authority, St. Clair Region Conservation Authority, Kettle and Stony Point First Nation, Lambton Centre, five cottage associations, the local agricultural community, local naturalists and Grand Bend and other horticulture groups.
+Since inception, the LSPCG has partnered with the Invasive Phragmites Control Centre, Municipality of Lambton Shores, the Nature Conservancy of Canada, Lambton County, Ausable Bayfield Conservation, St. Clair Region Conservation, Kettle and Stony Point First Nation, Lambton Centre, five cottage associations, the local agricultural community, local naturalists and Grand Bend and other horticulture groups.
 As a result of these partnerships, a number of wetland enhancement projects involving Phragmites control are currently ongoing.
 The LSPCG has organized educational workshops, engaged in numerous outreach events and successfully obtained funding from government and private entities.
+We have also created informative literature, teacher resources and educational signage.
 Our grass roots organization has a proven track record for facilitating and managing Phragmites control efforts in an effective, efficient and environmentally responsible manner to enhance Lake Huron coastal wetlands.

 The Ipperwash Phrag Phighters